callstackincubator/ios/README.md

-# Rock iOS GitHub Action
+# Rock iOS Workflow

-This GitHub Action enables remote building of iOS applications using [Rock](https://rockjs.dev).
+This repository provides workflows for building iOS applications using [Rock](https://rockjs.dev).
 It supports both simulator and device builds, with automatic artifact caching and code signing capabilities.

 ## Features